elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

             []
 ```

 The structure should be getting a little clearer now.
-We're basically going to
+We're going to keep using
-keep using the `viewGameState` function as our way to selectively show
+the `viewGameState` function as a way to selectively show different components
-different components of our game.
-In this case, we want players to start with
+of the game.
+In this case, we want players to start with some brief
-some brief instructions, and they'll be able to see the character and the item
+instructions, and they'll be able to see the character and the item they'll be
-they're going after.
+pursuing.

 ![Start Screen](images/handling_game_states/start_screen.png)

+## Space Bar to Start

 The instructions mention using the space bar key to start the game, so let's
 add that feature now.
 It will also be useful as a way to reset to default
 values when we need to.

 We already have a `KeyDown` message that we've been using to track keyboard
-input, so we can use that to look for when the user presses the space bar key,
+input, so we can use that to handle space bar key presses with `32` as the key
-which has the key code of `32`.
+code.
 Update the contents of the `KeyDown` action with the following:

 ```elm
 KeyDown keyCode ->